ietf-tools/xml2rfc/README.txt

 Rose                                                            [Page 6]

-README                       xml2rfc v1.15                 November 2002
+README                       xml2rfc v1.16                 February 2003

    You can also have 'xml2rfc' set this envariable directly, by creating